aburtson/CSound/README.md

 Taken at Craft and Commerce, Downtown San Diego, CA.
 Start: 9:09PM.

+Francis: What do you want to build?

-Build a mobile application.
+Alex: Build a mobile application.

+F: Okay, be more specific.

-Build a sound recorder.
+A: Build a sound recorder.
     One that takes input from the phone.
     And outputs a color on the screen based on the decibel level.

-What do we need to get this to work?
+F: What do we need to get this to work?

-We are not using iOS, but instead HTML, CSS, and JS with PhoneGap.
+F: We are not using iOS, but instead HTML, CSS, and JS with PhoneGap.
     Good?

+A: Yeah!

-Great!
+F: Great!

-So how do we go about this?
+A: So how do we go about this?

-It's a matter of accessing the sound recording API and the storage API.
+F: It's a matter of accessing the sound recording API and the storage API.
     We will do HTML css mockup AFTER we talk about the output.

-"Hello I'm Francis Batac...
+F: (records into iPhone) "Hello I'm Francis Batac...
 French Fries."

-Higher => Green
+A: Higher => Green
     Loud => Yellow
     Loudest => Red

-When you playback the sound, the color changes.
+A: When you playback the sound, the color changes.
     How does the color change?

-How does it look like in your head Alex?
+F: How does it look like in your head Alex?

-It stays in a certain color, so it starts with ... at this moment it will be green, but in a psplit second, but it will be higher... so it will change at the moment.
+A: It stays in a certain color, so it starts with ... at this moment it will be green, but in a split second, but it will be higher... so it
+    will change at the moment.

-Seeing Sound.
+F: Seeing Sound.
 I can see it in code!
     We map a scale, from softest to loudest.
     We find out what is the minimum and maximum dB that an iPhone can take.
     From there, we assign the three color ranges: soft, regular, high.
     From there, we have a gradient.
     We don't have a color spectrum.
     What is the transition between the color and sound?
     CSound.
 Let's open it.
 The whole screen will show the average color of each track.
 Is this correct?

-One whole screen will represent a track.
+A: One whole screen will represent a track.
 To get to a new track, you swipe.
 On the start screen it will be black background and a white circle.

-Will I be able to save my sounds and look at them alter?
+F: Will I be able to save my sounds and look at them alter?
-Yes.
+A: Yes.

+Francis works on building a Phonegap application.
+He is reading documentation on sound recording API and store API for iPhone.
+Alex is working on HTML CSS Prototype and with Photoshop to get everything together.
+(9:40PM)